devArty24/Blog_CI4/README.md

 This command does not matter if you run it inside the root folder.
 The important thing is to place the `absolute paths` of your project the `first` is the path where the symbolic link will be created and the `second` is the `source path`

 This project was created using `xampp` and` windows 10`.

+If you want update project, use the comand in your console `composer update` in root folder project